 The web browser interface Alert Log, shown in the lower half of the screen, shows a list of network occurrences, or alerts, that were detected by the switch.
 Typical alerts are Broadcast Storm, indicating an excessive number of broadcasts received on a port, and Problem Cable, indicating a faulty cable.
-For more information on alerts, see "Alert Types and Detailed Views" on page 5-20
+A full list of alerts is shown in the table on page 5-21.

-Figure 5-13.Example of the Alert Log
+Figure 5-13.
+Example of the Alert Log